-According to Dr. Sidney Wolfe, director of the Health Research Group at Public Citizen, 54% of malpractice payouts are paid by 5% of doctors.
-That means that 5% of physicians are causing more than half of the problems.
-Giving them liability limitations enables them to continue injuring patients.
+According to Dr. Sidney Wolfe, director of the Health Research Group at Public Citizen, 54% of malpractice payouts are paid by 5% of doctors (also the conclusion of a study of the National Practioners Databank - see five-percent).
+Giving liability limitations to that 5% enables them to continue injuring patients.
 If liability limitations were given to patients, patients could warn each other about who those 5% are and could avoid getting injured in the first place.
-Right now patients cannot warn each other because they get sued when they try.
+Right now patients cannot warn each other about problem providers because they get sued when they try.

 Liability limitations turn a class of patients into targets